ozymandium/honors-thesis-template/README.md

 Either way, as a habitual user of Microsoft products, you will want to:

 - Stop for a second
-- Reevaluate the life decsions which have led you to this point
+- Reevaluate the life decisions which have led you to this point
 - Have a good cry